exactpro/ai-testing-guide/README.md

-# ai-testing-guid
+# ai-testing-guide
 INTRODUCTION TO AI TESTING: A Guide to ISTQB® CT-AI Certification